cabforum/netsec/docs/NSR.md

    2. store a Root CA Private Key; or
    3. create digital signatures using a Root CA Private Key.

-**Security Support System**: A system or set of systems supporting the security of the CA Infrastructure, which minimally includes:
+**Security Support System**: The System(s) supporting the security of CA Infrastructure, performing functions such as:

    1. authentication;
-   2. network boundary control;
-   3. audit logging;
+   2. audit logging;
-   4. audit log reduction and analysis;
+   3. audit log reduction and analysis;
-   5. vulnerability scanning;
+   4. vulnerability scanning;
-   6. physical intrusion detection;
+   5. physical intrusion detection;
-   7. host-based intrusion detection; and
+   6. host-based intrusion detection; and
-   8. network-based intrusion detection.
+   7. network-based intrusion detection.

 **System**: One or more pieces of equipment or software that stores, transforms, or communicates data.

-**Trusted Role**: An employee or contractor of a CA or Delegated Third Party who has authorized access to any component of CA Infrastructure.
+**Trusted Role**: An individual employee or contractor of a CA or Delegated Third Party who has authorized access to any Certificate System or Root CA System.

 **Workstation**: A device, such as a phone, tablet, or desktop or laptop computer, which is:

-   1. connected to the same network as CA Infrastructure and/or Network Equipment; and
+   1. connected to the same network as CA Infrastructure and/or a Network Boundary Control; and
-   2. capable of accessing CA Infrastructure and/or Network Equipment.
+   2. capable of Privileged Access.

 ## Requirements

-Prior to 2025-09-17, the CA SHALL adhere to these Requirements or Version 1.7 of the Network and Certificate System Security Requirements.
-Effective 2025-09-17, the CA SHALL adhere to these Requirements.
+Prior to 12-Nov-2025, the CA SHALL adhere to these Requirements or Version 1.7 of the Network and Certificate System Security Requirements.
+Effective 12-Nov-2025, the CA SHALL adhere to these Requirements.

-### 1. CA Infrastructure and Network Equipment Configuration
+### 1. CA Infrastructure and Network Boundary Control Configuration

+The CA MUST define an inventory of its CA Infrastructure.

 #### 1.1 Network Segmentation